Programs and Services

 As part of the program, parents are also invited to participate in workshops every other week covering topics like how to prepare their kids for a strong start in school, establishing routines for getting to school and doing homework, and getting involved at the school.

-The funding for this program has been provided through a collaboration between United Way of Lane County, the Springfield and Bethel School Districts and the Oregon Social Learning Center.
+Initially piloted in the Springfield and Bethel school districts, KITS has now expanded to a number of area districts.
+Funding for this growing program has been provided through a collaboration between United Way of Lane County, the Springfield and Bethel School Districts, the Oregon Social Learning Center and a number of community partners, including the Springfield Education Foundation.